mrdoob/three.js/threejs/lessons/threejs-scenegraph.md

 +objects.push(moonMesh);
 ```

-Again we added another invisible scene graph node, an `Object3D` called `earthOrbit`
+Again we added more invisible scene graph nodes.
+The first, an `Object3D` called `earthOrbit`
-and added both the `earthMesh` and the `moonMesh` to it.
-The new scene graph looks like
+and added both the `earthMesh` and the `moonOrbit` to it, also new.
+We then added the `mooMesh`
-this.
+to the `moonRobit`.
+The new scene graph looks like this.

 <img src="resources/images/scenegraph-sun-earth-moon.svg" align="center">